Updated: Mar 23

 Slower Year, But Not in a Bad Way

 I will be honest here, this last year for art has been a little slower for me for art sales and has presented a lot of challenge.
 I have been taking much longer to finish paintings and have had two on my easel for a year or more now.
 Part of this is due to a lot of major changes in my personal life (I moved, bought my first house and started a new job).

 However, I have been trying new and difficult subjects that I am less familiar with like portraits and fantasy-themed art which does take longer.
 Instead of sticking with what was safe and what I am good at, I have dared to explore different and unfamiliar subjects.
 I definitely feel like I wouldn't have time for exploring new ideas when I was focused on growing my Instagram.

-I will be honest, this hasn't resulted in a lot of sales or attention, but it has helped me to grow as an artist and develop my skill, which is what I think we should be focusing on as artists rather than gaining a huge following.
+Exploring my creativity hasn't necessarily resulted in a lot of sales or attention, but it has helped me to grow as an artist and develop my skills in other subject areas.
+In my opinion, as artists we should be focusing on developing our skills and our unique voices rather than gaining a huge following or chasing after attention.

 This piece below was one of the first fantasy/portrait paintings that I finished last year.
 It is not my best painting to date and I found it really challenging to the point of almost giving up, but I finished it in the end and learned something, so it was a win for me!

 "Maiden of Night" 11x14in Oil on Board - based off of "The Moon" Tarot card from the Raider Waite Tarot deck.